mundisnetwork/docs/src/rattle-shake/terms.md

 (d) As a participant in Rattle & Shake, the Company will issue you devnet and testnet tokens for use solely during Rattle & Shake in order to provide the R&S Services.
-The devnet/testnet tokens have no monetary value, cannot be exchanged for Mundis mainnet tokens (“MDIS”), cash, securities or other property, and are at all times the sole property of the Company.
+The devnet/testnet tokens have no monetary value, cannot be exchanged for Mundis mainnet coins (“MUNDIS”), cash, securities or other property, and are at all times the sole property of the Company.
 At the completion of Rattle & Shake (or, if earlier, when you cease to be a participant in Rattle & Shake), all devnet and testnet tokens will be automatically returned to the Company.
-At all times during Rattle & Shake and thereafter, you have no rights, title or ownership interests in or to the devnet/testnet tokens or to any number of MDIS related to the number of devnet and testnet tokens the Company provided to you as part of Rattle & Shake.
+At all times during Rattle & Shake and thereafter, you have no rights, title or ownership interests in or to the devnet/testnet tokens or to any number of MUNDIS related to the number of devnet and testnet tokens the Company provided to you as part of Rattle & Shake.
 You expressly represent and warrant that you have no expectation of ownership of or profit from the devnet or testnet tokens.